-That's Wendy Mesher, our Vice-Chair, in the photo [see the front cover].
+That's Wendy Mesher, our Vice-Chair, in the photo below.
 Wendy leads on the social interaction side of things, whilst I do nuts and bolts.
 Wendy's wearing a uniform tunic of a type worn by bus crews in some areas but isn't strictly correct for Chatham Traction.
 She hopes to achieve that in the future, though.
 The ticket machine and leather cash bag are correct!